asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 To simplify the deployment to Kubernetes we will use [Helm](https://helm.sh/).
 Ensure that you have installed it locally and `helm` command is available.
 You can check how to do it [here](https://helm.sh/docs/intro/quickstart/)

 Now we are going to prepare Helm chart that will help us with deployment.
-To not create everything by hand you can download `chart` [folder](TODO_ADD_LINK_TO_FOLDER) from tutorial's repository on Github.
+To not create everything by hand you can download `chart-tutorial` [folder](TODO_ADD_LINK_TO_FOLDER) from tutorial's repository on Github.

 This chart contains definitions of given resources:

-* deployment - the most important part is setting `ProtoActor__AdvertisedHost` variable based on pod's IP
+- deployment - the most important part is setting `ProtoActor__AdvertisedHost` variable based on pod's IP

 ``` yml
 env: